 The nominator is responsible for compiling the necessary materials and emailing them all to the IFORS Secretariat (firstname.lastname@example.org).
 Additional questions should be sent to the IFORS Secretariat.

 - Nominee’s Resume (of at most 4 pages) highlighting accomplishments as called for by the criteria

 It must be noted that:

-- The nominator, and at most one of the reference letters, can be from the same member society as the nominee.
+- The nominator along with at most one reference may come from the same institution as the nominee.